Takaman/Encrypted-ICMP-Sniffer-tool/README.md

     - If you are sniffing through SSH from a server.
 Run the command `ssh -i webserver.pem root@<ip address> tcpdump -U -s0 -w - 'not port 22' | wireshark -k -i -`
     - If you are sniffing through a normal private network.
 Run wireshark and save the pcap file.
     - Copy the temporary wireshark pcap filepath output
-    - On the victim machine, execute the python command `python ./ping.py` OR run the ping.exe file.
+    - On the victim machine, execute the python command `python ./ping.py` OR run the ping.exe file located in the dist folder.
     - Monitor wireshark for ICMP pings with bigger than usual data blocks.
 Stop when all packets are sent
     - Run the command to start the reconstructing files with the filepath copied `python ./decryptor.py -p <paste copied filepath here>`